 Business Continuity and Contingency Planning Module 1

-The BVI Chamber of Commerce and Hotel Association in collaboration with the Department of Disaster Management have joined to deliver a three part 90-minute Webinar series on Business Continuity Planning in the COVID-19 environment.
+The BVI Chamber of Commerce and Hotel Association in collaboration with the Department of Disaster Management have joined to deliver a three-part 90-minute Webinar series on Business Continuity Planning in the COVID-19 environment.

 Business Continuity Management (BCM) is more than just 'disaster recovery'.
 It is about the prevention of loss and preparing for disruptive incidents that may cripple an organisation's functionality, or even cause operational ruining.
 The most common effects of disruptions are staff being unable to report to work due to travel difficulties and closures in school/childcare causing cancellation of business meetings.
 More importantly, a Business Continuity Plan can help all businesses when faced with any kind of organisation disruption.

 This practical continuity planning workshop provides a comprehensive overview and understanding of the business continuity process through practical tools and techniques for businesses to examine areas that will affect operation.
-The main objectives of this Webinar series is to aid participants in:
+The main objectives of this Webinar series are to aid participants in:

 - Identifying the key components of the contingency planning process;